Certora/cvl-highlighting-test/README.md

 # cvl-highlighting-test
-This repo tests cvl highlighting on GitHub
+This repo tests identifying `.spec` files as Solidity on GitHub